 Change is hard.
 There is no doubt about that.
 However, if you want to create flow among new product development teams, and ultimately speed up delivery to market, there is no doubt that the benefits of visual management boards outweigh the cost of change.
 Here are the ten benefits of visual management boards.

-The largest benefit of visual management software is that it has the single greatest impact on schedule.
-Here are 10 other benefits to consider, (many of which have a direct impact on speed as well).
+The most critical benefit of visual management software is that it has the single greatest impact on schedule.
+Here are 10 other benefits many of which have a direct impact on speed to market.

 It’s pretty much impossible to create a plan with sticky notes.
 And even if you could, things change frequently.
 In addition, remote people can’t see it.
 But most planning tools are complicated and inflexible, so Playbook has a simple planning tool that is both easy to use, and flexible enough to allow changes that inevitably occur.
 It also allows teams to create the plans collaboratively so they are accurate, and everyone is bought in.